Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - confirmed
     source-id: lore-containment-history-discovered
 -->
 In the early days, governments deployed rapid-quarantine units and constructed exclusion zones.
-Entire districts were burned or buried.
+Entire districts were burned or buried, or even bombed when the government deemed uninfected count to be insignificant in the district, often under heavy criticism.

 These efforts slowed transmission in isolated regions but failed globally due to airborne spread and carrier ambiguity.
 "Spore walls," chemical sterilants, and bio-scanners were deployed in select urban centers, but none proved sustainable.
 Most containment facilities were overrun or self-terminated by Cycle 2.
 <!-- /show-if -->

 ## Unconfirmed Myths